 VA Guidelines On Deferred Student Loans are the most lenient of all mortgage programs.
 Student loan debt is calculated by mortgage lenders in the calculations of the borrower’s debt to income ratios.

 - Deferred Student Loans are student loan payments that have been deferred by the student loan provider.

 - Deferred does not mean forgiving

 - No minimum monthly payments need to be made for a certain period of time.

 - Student loans can be a major hurdle when it comes to qualifying for a mortgage loan.

-- There are folks who have tens of thousands of dollars of student loan balances, especially those with graduate and/or professional educations.
+- There are folks who have tens of thousands of dollars of student loan balances

-- All deferred student loans, even student loan payments that has been deferred by 12 or more months, now need to be counted in the DTI Calculations on all government and conventional loan programs with the exception of VA Loans.
+All deferred student loans, even student loan payments that have been deferred by 12 or more months, now need to be counted in the DTI Calculations on all government and conventional loan programs with the exception of VA Loans.

-- Fannie Mae and Freddie Mac, the two mortgage giants who sets Conventional mortgage lending guidelines, require :
+Fannie Mae and Freddie Mac, the two mortgage giants who set Conventional mortgage lending guidelines, require:

 - 1.0% of the student loan balance be used as a monthly debt on all deferred student loans and/or: